biggie-boss/LoreRim/README.md

 Pressing F11 opens up a controller map.

-Left Alt - Dodge (Changed via TK Dodge Re.ini IN THE "LoreRim - MCM and INI Settings" mod)
+Left Alt - Dodge (Changed via TK Dodge Re.ini IN THE "LoreRim - MCM and INI Settings" **MOD** - PLEASE READ IT IS THE MOD AND NOT IN-GAME MCM!!!)
+If you activate the controller config mod, there is a TK Dodge.ini file in there as well that you'll have to change instead.

 V - Dual Parry (Changed via DualWieldParryingSKSE.ini LOCATED IN THE Dual Wield Parrying SKSE MOD)